Overview of Banks in Belgium

-This bank was established in 1881 specialising in Retail Banking and Financial services.
+AXA bank was established in 1881, specializing in retail banking and financial services.
 The headquarters are located in Brussels with close cooperation from AXA’s local insurance companies to complement their financial products.
-The other specialisation consists of Savings accounts, Short-terms and instalment loans, Home and Repair loans, Repair Credits etc.
+The other specialization consists of savings accounts, short-term and installment loans, home and repair loans, repair credits, etc.

-This institution came into recognition post the merger of Lanbouwkrediet and Centea in 2013.
-Initially, the focus was a Co-operative bank with core focus on agricultural sector.
-The commercial and retail banking activities have also grown at heights of the agricultural interests.
-It offers assistance in terms of:
+The Crelan institution came into recognition after Landbouwkrediet and Centea in 2013.
+Initially, the focus was a cooperative bank with a core focus on the agricultural sector.
+The commercial and retail banking activities have also grown at heights of farming interests.
+It offers assistance in terms of: –

 - Daily farming activities

-This bank is of Belgian origin established in 1964 at the helm of the International Bank of Washington.
-They are primarily engaged offering services to the Shipping and Insurance industry.
-The main products and services offered are:
+Europa bank is of Belgium origin, established in 1964 at the helm of the international bank of Washington.
+They are primarily engaged in offering services to the shipping and insurance industry.
+The main products and services provided are: –

 - Mortgage Services